malgebary/Azure-Route-Server-MicroHack/README.md

 We will login to ***HUB-VM*** using Bastion then from ***HUB-VM*** we SSH to the other VMs to verify connectivity to internet

-- From Portal: Navigate to HUB-VM -> Connect -> Bastion and type in the user name and password
+- From Portal: Navigate to HUB-VM -> Connect -> Bastion and type in the username and password

-- Ping external website like www.microsoft.com
+- Ping external website like www.microsoft.com:

 ```
 azureuser@HUB-VM:~$ ping www.microsoft.com